 The Really Reliable Recall Class will present the skills needed to teach your dog to come each and every time you call no matter what else is happening in the environment.
 During this four-week level-two class you will learn the skills to implement and practice the RRR.
 This class does not meet consecutive weeks.
 A schedule will be posted.
 When possible, one class is held in an secure off-site location.

 Basic Obedience and Manners is designed for dogs over the age of 12 months, but can accommodate the needs of dogs four months and older.
-This seven-week class is limited to six dogs and emphasizes the integration of learned behaviors into everyday life.
+This five-week class is limited to six dogs and emphasizes the integration of learned behaviors into everyday life.
 Name recognition, gotcha, doggie zen, come when called, loose leash walking, leave it, sit, down, and stay are taught with life goals in mind.

 Moving On Up is a six-week continuation of Basic Obedience and Manners emphasizing loose leash walking, wait, attention, and sits, downs and stands with distance, duration, and distraction

 Focus and Control is for dogs that are unable to relax and focus in distracting, stimulating, and stressful environments.
 Exercises in impulse control, attention, waiting, calm releases, mat work, and crate training are taught.
 This class is a great starting point for dogs that may participate in performance events.
 Focus and Control is appropriate for dogs that are mildly reactive, but is not intended for aggressive or overly reactive dogs.

 Control Unleashed is a two session four-week level-two classed based on the book and videos by Leslie McDevitt.
 This class is designed to help teach dogs focus and self-control.
 Basic obedience is a prerequisite for this class.
 Control Unleashed is not appropriate for overly reactive or aggressive dogs.

 $150 per session